Restaurant industry scrambles for solutions as Trump cuts off stimulus talks

 “If Congress and the president walk away from negotiations, even more of our neighborhood restaurants will go out of business,” the organization wrote.
 “Restaurant employment decreased in nine states in the last available report, and this industry remains the largest contributor to national unemployment.
 We cannot afford five or six more weeks of decreased revenue, more debt, and uncertainty about colder weather.”

-Chefs and restaurateurs reacted with anger, frustration and resignation to the stalled talks.
+"What are we going to do then?” he added.
+Colicchio said money from the revitalization fund would have supported his operations for six months, perhaps long enough to see a vaccine hit the market.
+He and his peers, Colicchio said, had been essentially banking on the stimulus cash.

+“I’m telling people that we owe money to, like, ‘Hey, you know what?
+This is going through.
+We think we’re going to get something.
+Just hang in there.
+We’ll take care of you as soon as we get money.’
+I mean, this is going to really hurt.”

 David Chang, the chef and multimedia star, first lashed out with an expletive on Twitter, then composed himself for a follow-up comment: “Politics over doing what’s right...incredibly wrong."

 Pastry chef Tiffany MacIsaac, owner of the Buttercream Bakeshop in Washington, D.C., went through a cycle of emotions in one short tweet.
 “Anger followed by panic followed by diving deeper into pivot (I hate that word) ideas,” she wrote.